-If you are on an Android device, you can also share your screen on a Google Meet call.
-Begin by tapping the More button (three vertical dots), then click Present Screen.
-Tap Start Presenting to confirm you want to begin presenting.
-To stop presenting, tap Stop Presenting.
-In iOS: Tap the same More icon, select Share Screen, and then tap Start Broadcast.
+Google Meet calls offer screen-sharing capabilities for Android devices as well.
+Begin by tapping the More button (three vertical dots), then select Share Screen.
+Tap Start Sharing to confirm you want to begin presenting.
+Tap Start Now.
+To stop presenting, tap Stop Sharing.
+In iOS, tap the same More icon, select Share Screen, and then tap Start Broadcast.
 To end sharing, just tap Stop Sharing > OK.

 Adjust your video settings

 Google Meet allows users to customize video resolution, which is not a feature shared by most other video platforms.
 Lowering the resolution can help maintain the video connection if you have a weak or spotty Wi-Fi connection.
 You can always revert to a higher resolution when connectivity gets better to get a superior video picture.
 Changing the resolution to suit the connection is easy to do by following these steps below:

 Step 1: During a Google Meet call, click the More icon and then Settings.
 Then select the Video tab on the left.

 Step 2: You have two choices for the type of resolution you desire to manipulate.
 You can select either Send or Receive Resolution.
 Send Resolution is what your camera will send to other members of the call, while the Receive Resolution is what you see from the other callers.

 Step 3: Select the resolution you wish to use from Standard Definition (360p) to High Definition (720p).
 In order to take advantage of your connection for receiving, there are extra choices to consider.
 On receiving, you can choose from an Audio Only option, a Standard Definition (360p) One Video at a Time option, or Auto.